gurumojo/text/neurodiversity/burnout.md

 are learning from entrepeneurs and activists who strive daily against white privilege, bigotry, and insolence just to meet basic needs.
-The force multiplier in facing multiple fronts of marginalization is poorly recognized, and statistics for that too, are only a search form away....
+The force multiplier in facing multiple fronts of marginalization is poorly recognized, and statistics for that too, are only a search form submission away....

 Taking Control